Shihnaz/Tranning/README.md

 # Tranning
-this is for tranning purpose as FrontEnd Developer welcome all :)
+this repo includes two branches one for tasks called main and other for deployed apps that Imade called  deployedApps

+welcome all :) in my work that is the first steps to improve myself as frontend developer